-An applicant for a multi-engine rating is typically already a private pilot or commercial pilot.
+An applicant for a multi-engine rating is typically already a private or commercial pilot.
 Rarely, a student pilot will choose to obtain a private pilot certificate in a multi-engine aircraft.

 There is a common misconception that a multi-engine aircraft is always safer than a single-engine airplane.
 In most cases, that's true, but some twin-engine aircraft can be challenging to control when one engine fails.
 The multi-engine rating, therefore, focuses a lot of attention on aircraft control, performance, and single-engine operations in addition to the usual training topics.

 Beyond systems, controllability, and performance, obtaining a multi-engine rating is pretty simple.
 While it is more costly to train in a twin-engine aircraft, the training is necessary for a professional pilot and important for the aircraft owner who wants to be able to gain in performance, payload, passenger space, and speed.

 If you've already earned a private or commercial pilot certificate, you'll just need to obtain the necessary training required for a multi-engine rating, as outlined in the Federal Aviation Regulations.
 If you're applying for a private pilot certificate in a multi-engine aircraft, then normal private pilot applicant requirements apply.
 That means you will need to be able to read, speak, write, and understand English; be at least 17 years of age; have an FAA medical certificate; and be able to perform basic math.